Alcatraz Federal Penitentiary: Security

 The recreation yard and other parts of the prison had a 25-foot fence around it topped with barbed wire, should any inmates attempt to escape during exercise.
 One former employee of the jail likened his prison job to being a zoo keeper or his old farm job, due to the fact that prisoners were treated like animals, sending them out to "plow the fields" when some of them worked during the day, and then counting them up and feeding them and so on.
-He referred to those four years of his life working in the prison as a "total waste of his life."
+He referred to those four years of his life working in the prison as a "total waste of his life".
 The corridors were regularly patrolled by the guards, with passing gates along them.
-The most heavily trafficked corridor was "Broadway" between B and C Block, due to its being the central corridor of the prison and passed not only by guards, but also other prison workers.
+The most heavily trafficked corridor was "Broadway" between B and C Block, due to its being the central corridor of the prison and passed by guards and other prison workers.

 At the end of each 20-minute meal in the dining hall, the forks, spoons and knives were laid out on the table and carefully counted to ensure that nothing had been taken as a potential weapon.
 In the earlier years as a prison, prisoners were forbidden from talking while eating, but this was later relaxed, provided that the prisoners communicated quietly.